Real-Time Referral Data in Healthcare Marketing

 “We purchase a system to solve problems, per care setting.
 So in radiology, it’s an RIS (Radiology Information System), and with labs, that may be an LIS (Lab Information System), an ERP system in HR, and so on.
 But now we need the IT department to magically turn these systems into a system of engagement so that we can improve the experience?
 These systems weren’t designed for that, however.
 This is where Salesforce comes in,” said Wagner.
 “We need to bring this siloed data up to a system delivery layer.
 The Salesforce platform allows you to have a single user interface where we’re able to access the right data, at the right time, in the right context for the end user.
 This involves bringing in data from one or multiple sources so that the end users have a unified platform that’s more cohesive.
 I can’t stress how important integration is in the healthcare ecosystem.”

-Premier Radiology had already adopted Salesforce as their engagement platform, and they engaged Bridge Connector to address their marketing integration challenges.
+Premier Radiology had already adopted Salesforce as their engagement platform, and they engaged Bridge Connector to address their healthcare marketing integration challenges.

 Bridge Connector first identified their business use case, and through our process of solution architecture and solution engineering, further assessed “what data they were trying to bubble up,” as Joshua Douglas, Bridge Connector’s Chief Technology Officer, calls it.